 There have been researches done by many medical institutes and hospitals, which prove that it can be convenient for patients with palmoplantar hyperhidrosis for the most part, but also for the axillary hyperhidrosis patients.
 Iontophoresis has been used as a treatment option for plantar and/or palmar hyperhidrosis since 1952.

 In the same year, a study on the treatment performance was conducted.
-85% of the people that participated saw improvement in their sweat reduction after tap water iontophoresis treatment.
+85% of the people that participated saw improvement in their sweat reduction after tap water treatment.

 The participants performed the study for 20 minutes, five times a week, for a duration of 2 weeks.
 After 2 weeks, 27 patients completed the treatment.

-- 92.9% of patients treated with iontophoresis saw improvements in sweat reduction after one week of treatment.
+- 92.9% of patients treated saw improvements in sweat reduction after one week of treatment.
 After 2 weeks and a completed study - the sweat secretion rate was reduced by 91.8% for patients from group A treated with iontophoresis, and 39.1% for patients that performed the sham treatment.

 - 76.8% of patients reported that their life quality has improved after they started to perform the treatment.